 The glass used in Iittala glassware is high quality and optically very clear.
 It resists both chemical and mechanical wear well.
 All of Iittala’s utility glasses can be washed in the dishwasher.
+For pressed glass, such as Raami, Kartio, Kastehelmi and Aino Aalto tumblers, and mouth-blown Ultima Thule glasses we recommend max 50 °C water temperature and using dishwasher tablets or powder.
 The glasses should be positioned in the top rack of the dishwasher so that they do not touch each other during the wash cycle.
 The surface area of glass expands when heated and therefore glasses should not be stacked while still warm from washing as they then may stick together and break.
+Hot glasses taken out of the dishwasher should be allowed to cool down before filling with cold water.

 For hot drinks, use only glasses that are made of heat-resistant special glass - HotCool and Tsaikka.
 These glasses can also be used in microwave oven.
 All other Iittala glasses and glass pitchers are meant only for cold drinks and should not be used for hot drinks or in microwave oven.